Printer-friendly version

 Veteran Homelessness

-• Approximately 28 homeless veterans are in Marin
+• Approximately 25 homeless veterans remain

 Family Homelessness

-*Marin County's local definition of Chronic Homelessness is more broad than Federal HUD guidelines, which is why our 2022 Point in Time Count of 284 Chronically Homeless individuals is a smaller count and reflects those standards
+*Marin County's local definition of Chronic Homelessness is more broad than Federal HUD guidelines, which is why our 2024 Point in Time Count of 217 Chronically Homeless individuals is a smaller count and reflects those standards

 Marin County Encampments